-- (a) whether the conduct in question was caused by, or had a directandsubstantial relationship to, the child's disability; or - (b) whether the conduct in question was the direct result of a failure to implement the IEP
+- (a) whether the conduct in question was caused by, or had a directandsubstantial relationship to, the child's disability; or - (b) whether the conduct in question was the direct result of a failure to implement the IEP be a manifestation of the child's disability.

-If the ARD/IEP committee determines that either (a) or (b) above is applicable for the student, the conduct shall be determined to be a manifestation of the child's disability.
 In order to determine that the conduct was a manifestation of the child's disability, the parent and the relevant members of the ARD/IEP committee must determine that the conduct in question is a direct result of the student's disability.
 In determining the conduct was a direct result, the ARD/IEP committee, along with the parents, should find that the conduct was caused by, or has a direct and substantial relationship to, the student's disability and is not an attenuated association to the child's disability, such as low self-esteem.